-A special member benefit equaling 0.50% of the loan amount credited back to the borrower on your statement - up to $599.99.1 And if you enroll in auto pay, you’ll save even more with a 0.25% auto-pay interest rate reduction.2
+SEIU members can receive a special benefit equaling 0.50% of the loan amount credited back to the borrower on your statement, up to $599.99.1 And if you enroll in auto pay, you’ll save even more with a 0.25% auto-pay interest rate reduction.2

-With private student loan refinancing, you take out a new loan to pay off your existing private student loans, simplifying your loans into one loan and monthly payment.
-The new loan typically has a lower interest rate and/or different repayment terms, helping you lower the total cost or monthly payment (or maybe both).
+With private student loan refinancing, you take out a new loan to pay off your existing private student loans, simplifying your loans into one loan and a single monthly payment.
 Over time, refinancing could save you a significant amount of money in interest over the life of your loans.
 Learn 4 tips on how to repay your student loans by watching this video.

-2. Amount equal to 0.50% of the initial loan balance to be credited on the borrowers statement within 60 days of closing of the loan.
+1. Amount equal to 0.50% of the initial loan balance to be credited on the borrower’s statement within 60 days of closing of the loan.
 For example, if the consolidated loan equaled $20,000, the member benefit equals $100, with a maximum of $599.99.

-3. The 0.25% auto-pay interest rate reduction applies as long as a valid bank account is designated for required monthly payments.
-Variable rates may increase after consummation.
+2. The 0.25% auto-pay interest rate reduction applies as long as a valid bank account is designated for required monthly payments.
+If a payment is returned, you will lose this benefit.

 The SEIU Student Loan Program – Refinance is provided by College Ave Student Loans.
-College Ave Student Loans products are made available through either Firstrust Bank, member FDIC, First Citizens Community Bank, member FDIC, or M.Y.
+College Ave Student Loans products are made available through Firstrust Bank, member FDIC, First Citizens Community Bank, member FDIC, or M.Y.
 Safra Bank, FSB, member FDIC.
 All loans are subject to individual approval and adherence to underwriting guidelines.
 Program restrictions, other terms, and conditions apply.